Arghya-lab/react-video/README.md

 ## Contributing

 We welcome contributions to enhance the library.
 Please open an issue or submit a pull request on GitHub.

+## Bug Report

+If you find any bug plz report on https://github.com/Arghya-lab/react-video/issues

 ## License